akashu0/Notetracker-react-web-app/README.md

 Admin Management: Admin users have access to manage other users and their notes.
 Note Management: Users can create, view, edit, and delete their notes.

-Contact
-If you have any questions or feedback, please contact us at support@tracke.com.

 Happy note-taking with TRACKE!